Visual-Rock/vrock.log/docs/index.rst

 Welcome to vrock.log's documentation!
 =======================================

-The vrock.log module is a logging interface for the vrock libs collection.
+The vrock.log module is a logging interface for the vrock libs collection it uses the spdlog library under the hood.

 .. toctree::
    :glob: